Class 4 Laser Enclosures: A Quick Guide

 2. Do enclosures affect laser performance or accuracy?

-No, absolutely not.
-A well-designed enclosure won’t interfere with laser operation.
-And in fact, it can even improve consistency by removing dust, controlling airflow, and reducing other environmental variables.
+No, an enclosure won’t interfere with laser operation.
+In fact, it can even improve consistency by removing dust, controlling airflow, and reducing varying environmental factors.

 3. How long does it take to install a class 4 laser enclosure?

-4. Can I move an enclosure after it’s been installed?
+4. Can I move an enclosure later on?

 Yes, absolutely, especially if the enclosure is modular.
 It’s fairly simple to disassemble and reassemble the structure elsewhere if need be.